Donut-Mod-Team/donut-mod/documentation/architecture.md

 ### System Architecture

 The diagram below showcases the basic components of the system on a high level.
-The diagram excludes that html, css and manifest files used for the mod to run in the Spotfire sandboxes environment.
-The mod uses Tibco Spotfire API( from main.js).
+The diagram excludes the html, css and manifest files used for the mod to run in the Spotfire sandbox environment.
+The mod utilizes the Tibco Spotfire API from main.js.

 ![High Level Architectural Diagram](./diagrams/system_architecture_v2.png "System Architecture Diagram")